moding-il/bizdoc.core/README.md

 ### Cube

-A cube represents a cross-data summary, which can be visualized as a chart or a pivot.
+A cube represents a cross-data accumulation, which can be visualized in several ways using _views_.

 #### Axes